Port Douglas: Attractions

-Kitesurfing is common at the southern end of Four Mile Beach, particularly during the winter months when trade winds blow from the South.

 Port Douglas is near the Great Barrier Reef.
 Numerous companies run daily trips from the marina to the outer reef and the Low Isles for scuba diving and snorkelling.
 Port Douglas is also well known for its many restaurants, walks, golf courses, and five star resorts.

-Near the center of town is a wildlife park that displays crocodiles, tree-kangaroos, cassowaries, koalas, quolls, flying foxes and other native animals.
+Near the centre of town is a wildlife park that displays crocodiles, tree-kangaroos, cassowaries, koalas, quolls, flying foxes and other native animals.